-Configuration storage, interfaced by IMSAdminBaseW, should be implemented as a hierarchical treelike store of data.
+Configuration storage, interfaced by IMSAdminBaseW, is to be implemented as a hierarchical tree-like store of data.
 Configuration data is accessed through the metabase path, where each node of the path represents branch of the tree, similar to the registry key.
-The node is identified by name that should be unique between siblings and the metabase path is combined from node names separated by predefined separation characters.
+The node is identified by a name that is unique between siblings and the metabase path is combined from node names separated by predefined separation characters.
 Each node could contain any number of data value items (data) identified by numerical IDs, and any number of child nodes.